Gohla/pie/tutorial/src/3_min_sound/3_test/index.md

 ```

 We're using `require` and `require_then_assert_no_execute` from `TestPieExt` which require the same task twice, in two different sessions.
-Since `StringConstant` has no dependencies, it should only ever be executed once, after which its output is cached for all eternity.
+Since `Return` has no dependencies, it should only ever be executed once, after which its output is cached for all eternity.

 Check that this test succeeds with `cargo test`.